 The term can be as short as a couple of months and range as long as five years (60 months).
 Banks frequently charge lower interest rates for longer terms.

 Many banks will lend up to $10,000 without requiring any collateral.
 At banks like Capital One, amounts can go as high as $30,000.
 One lender, Wells Fargo, offers amounts as high as $100,000 for people who qualify.

-Interest rates depend on how good your credit score is.
+Interest rates depend on how good your credit is.
 That's how banks determine how likely you are to repay them.
 If you pledge assets (like your home or car), banks are typically more willing to lend and lend to you at better rates.

-Because personal loans are unsecured (you don't use any of your belongings to back the amount), interest rates are typically higher than what you would pay for a mortgage or car.
+Because these are unsecured (you don't use any of your belongings to back the amount), interest rates are typically higher than what you would pay for a mortgage or car.
 That's because a lender is taking on more risk.
 A borrower with good credit can expect to pay from 8.48 to 14.49% for a five-year term.

 The average borrower pays 10.64% on a 24-month term given by a commercial bank.

-There are many reasons to use a personal loan - whether your credit is excellent or even if you have bad credit.
+There are many reasons to use a personal loan—whether your credit is excellent or even if you have bad credit.
 Here are just a few of them: